-We estimate that we will receive net proceeds from this offering of (C) million, based on a a public offering price of P per ADS in the U.S. offering and P per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise in full their option to purchase additional ordinary shares (which may be in the form of ADSs), we estimate that we will receive net proceeds from the global offering of approximately C million, based on a public offering price of C per ADS in the U.S. offering and C per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the global offering of \$ (€) million, based on a public offering price of \$ per ADS in the U.S. offering and € per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional ordinary shares (which may be represented by ADSs), we estimate that we will receive net proceeds from the global offering of approximately \$ (€) million, based on a public offering price of \$ per ADS in the U.S. offering and € per ordinary share in the European private placement, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-As of September 30, 2019, we had cash, cash equivalents and current financial assets of €923.2 million.
+As of March 31, 2020, we had cash, cash equivalents and current financial assets of €1.3 billion.
 The principal purposes of this offering are to increase our financial flexibility to advance our clinical pipeline and pre-commercial activities.
 We currently expect to use the net proceeds from this offering, together with our existing cash, cash equivalents and current financial assets, as follows: